 January 2017 Academic Highlight

 Landry Rustin is our January 2017 student-athlete of the month.
-He attends Windsor Academy, where has an academic grade point average (gpa) of 3.8.
+He attends Windsor Academy where he has an academic grade point average of 3.8.
 Rustin is very interested in physical therapy, but will weigh all of his options before declaring a college major.

 On the athletic side, he is a two-sport standout.
 In basketball, the 6-foot-3 senior shooting guard holds career basketball averages of 10.4-points 2.5-rebounds and 1.7-steals per game as well as over 100 3-pointers made.
 Further, he was an integral part of Windsor’s two Region 4-AA Championships and 2015 GISA AA State Championship team, which was the first in school history.
 At the time being, Georgia College & State University is showing minimal basketball interest in Rustin.